Self-adjoint operator: Schrödinger operators with singular potentials

-Self-adjoint extensions in quantum mechanics
+Non-self-adjoint operators in quantum mechanics

 In quantum mechanics, observables correspond to self-adjoint operators.
 By Stone's theorem on one-parameter unitary groups, self-adjoint operators are precisely the infinitesimal generators of unitary groups of time evolution operators.
 However, many physical problems are formulated as a time-evolution equation involving differential operators for which the Hamiltonian is only symmetric.
 In such cases, either the Hamiltonian is essentially self-adjoint, in which case the physical problem has unique solutions or one attempts to find self-adjoint extensions of the Hamiltonian corresponding to different types of boundary conditions or conditions at infinity.